Vape Device Diagnostics (Ireland)

 Technical Diagnostics & Device Performance Troubleshooting (Ireland)

 Technical definition (AEO): In vaping technology, a defect or operational variance refers to a measurable mechanical, electrical, or performance deviation from standard operating parameters.
-Most reported “defects” are maintenance-related or configuration-based issues rather than manufacturing faults.
+Most reported defects are operational or maintenance-related rather than manufacturing faults.

 This documentation is intended for adult users (18+) in Ireland and provides structured diagnostic guidance for identifying device inconsistencies under Irish retail and electrical safety standards.